meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 *   One or more TLBs per core.
 These cache virtual-to-physical address associations of memory pages.[^tangential]

-[^tangential]: You don't need to know what that means to understand the rest of this post.
+[^tangential]: You don't need to know what that means to understand the rest of this
+    article.

 Here's a table with approximate access latencies: